karensantana278/karensantana278/README.md

 - 📚 I’m currently learning all about Web development.
 - 🧐 I'm seeking for my first dev job! 💻🚀
 - 📈 2021 Goals: Start work as a Web developer!
-- ⚡ Fun fact: I love playing guitar and singing.
+- ⚡ Fun fact: I love to sing and play guitar.

 ### Connect with me: